One World Observatory TicketsBuy tickets now

 Visiting One World Observatory, (formerly known as the Freedom Tower) is definitely worthwhile.
 Take the opportunity to enjoy the indescribable panoramic views of the city.
-It is the tallest building in the Western Hemisphere, who wouldn’t want be on top of the world?
+It is the tallest building in the Western Hemisphere, who wouldn’t want to be on top of the world?
 Tickets start at £34 for adults and £25 for children over 6 years.

 Global Welcome Center

 After going through security, you enter the Global Welcome Center.
 There you will see a large video screen greeting guests in 10 different languages.
-Furthermore, in a room called ‘Voices’ you are shown a video installation of 48 workers who helped to build One World.
+Furthermore, in a room called ‘Voices’, you are shown a video installation of 48 workers who helped to build One World.
 In the walkway, named ‘Foundations’, you will learn more about the building.

 You are now ready to take the lift up.
-These are called Sky Pods, and can take 15 people per ride.
+These are called Sky Pods and can take 15 people per ride.
 Most noteworthy, the trip, all the way to the 102nd floor, only takes one minute!
 During the ride you can enjoy a fascinating time-lapse video, depicting how the skyline of New York has developed over the years.

 See Forever Theatre

 After arriving at the top, you go through to the See Forever Theatre to watch a 2-minute video about New York.
 Then the huge screen is raised up, and you are in for a real treat: the New York skyline!
-You stay inside the observatory for whole time.
+You stay inside the observatory for the whole time.
 Whereas, at the Empire State Building and Top of the Rock you can visit an observation deck which is outside.

-On the 100th floor you can find two interactive stations.
+On the 100th floor, you can find two interactive stations.
 Here, you can watch videos with the latest technology.
 You can sometimes even request specific images of New York.
 Furthermore, you’ll find Sky Portal; a circular disc which shows real-time videos of the New York streets, way below your feet.
 The gift shop is also located on this floor.